dwmorrin/material-calendar-api/README.md

 ## Emailing

-Emailing uses nodemailer to send mail using the credentials defined in .env with `EMAIL_USER` and `EMAIL_PASSWORD`.
+Emailing uses nodemailer to send mail.
 Requires a SMTP server running locally.
+Default port is 25.
+Port and "from" field can be set with .env using `EMAIL_PORT` and `EMAIL_FROM`.

 ## Run